SS-NES/SS-NES-lesson/episodes/continuous-integration.md

 ## Considerations

-CI/CD pipelines are not very suitable if your tests requires a lot of static data.
+CI/CD pipelines are not very suitable if your tests require a lot of static data.
 Running large integration tests inside a CI/CD pipeline is thus not recommended as there is generally limited space and time in CI/CD pipelines.
 Writing small and fast unit tests that run automatically inside CI/CD pipelines rather than large integration tests is recommended.
-It is therefore helpful to practice sotware engineering best practices such as decoupling.
+It is therefore helpful to practice software engineering best practices such as decoupling, since that will lead to more easily testable code.
-Decoupling enables testable code.